spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 # Deploy a Kubernetes Cluster with Palette

-Palette's purpose is to allow you to creating and managing a Kubernetes host cluster to the public cloud providers with minimal effort.
-Palette makes possibile for software engineers, application developers, or system administrators that want to deploy a containerized application, to interact with Kubernetes clusters with ease.
+Palette allows you to create and manage a Kubernetes host cluster in all major public cloud providers with minimal effort.
+Palette makes possible for software engineers, application developers, or system administrators that want to deploy a containerized application to interact with Kubernetes clusters with ease.

 The *Cluster Profile* component allows you to customize the cluster infrastructure stack you prefer in a reusable and repetitible way on the main cloud providers.